omnetpp/docs.omnetpp.org/tictoc/index.md

 @skipline }

 The Txc1 simple module type is represented by the C++ class Txc1.
-The Txc1 class needs to subclass from @opp's cSimpleModule class, and needs to be registered in @opp with the Define_Module() macro.
+The Txc1 class needs to subclass from OMNeT++'s cSimpleModule class, and needs to be registered in OMNeT++ with the Define_Module() macro.

 @note It is a common mistake to forget the Define_Module() line.
 If it is missing, you'll get an error message similar to this one: <i>"Error: Class 'Txc1' not found -- perhaps